-The Board may also amend the 1992 Plan at any time or from time to time.
-However, no amendment will be effective unless approved by the shareholders of the Company within twelve months before or after its adoption by the Board if the amendment would: (a) modify the requirements as to eligibility for participation (to the extent such modification requires shareholder approval in order for the 1992 Plan to satisfy Section 422 of the Code or Rule 16b-3 of the Securities Exchange Act of 1934 (the "Exchange Act"); (b) increase the number of shares reserved for issuance upon exercise of options; or (c) change any other provision of the 1992 Plan in any other way if such modification requires shareholder approval in order to comply with Rule 16b-3 of the Exchange Act or satisfy the requirements of Section 422 of the Code.
+The Board of Directors may amend, suspend or terminate the Directors' Plan at any time or from time to time.
+No amendment will be effective unless approved by the shareholders of the Company within twelve months before or after its adoption by the Board if the amendment would: (i) increase the number of shares reserved for options and stock bonus awards under the plan; (ii) modify the requirements as to eligibility for participation in the plan (to the extent such modification requires shareholder approval in order for the plan to comply with the requirements of Rule 16b-3); or (iii) modify the plan in any other way if such modification requires shareholder approval in order for the plan to meet the requirements of Rule 16b-3.